-To date, ELRA’s most important achievement has undoubtedly been its recognition by the European Commission and the European Parliament as the association in charge of land registries in the European Union.
+To date, ELRA’s most important achievement has undoubtedly been its recognition by the European Commission and the European Parliament as the association representing land registries in the European Union.

-ELRA is fully committed to work on behalf of Land Registry in Europe as well as in cooperating with the EU institutions.
+ELRA is fully committed working on behalf of Land Registries in Europe and in cooperating with the EU institutions.

-ELRA has received the European Commission backed within the framework of the Civil Justice programme financing the association itself, Operating Grants, and to develop two main projects; CROBECO I and II and IMOLA project.
+ELRA has received European Commission backing within the framework of the Civil Justice programme to finance the association itself, Operating Grants, and to develop two main projects; CROBECO I and II and the IMOLA project.

 CROBECO concerns cross border registration in foreign Land Registers.
 It introduces an alternative conceyancing process for foreign buyers of real estate.
 The framework for such a process with tools to support foreign conveyancers is described in a Cross Border Conveyancing Reference Framework (CCRF).

-IMOLA project which aims to produce a model for standardized land registry output, to increase the accessibility and transparency of land registry information and to facilitate the registration of cross-border documents.
+IMOLA aims to produce a model for standardized land registry output, to increase the accessibility and transparency of land registry information and to facilitate the registration of cross-border documents.